-Young people who have been assessed as having a learning difficulty and/or disability or those with specific Special Educational Needs will have their needs considered individually thus referred to qualified specialist staff e.g. Forward Thinking Birmingham

-(FTB), Pupil Support Services (PSS) whereby specialist assessment and intervention is likely to be advised via Clinical Psychiatrist Specialist - who will ensure various assessments by R.Y.A.N Education Academy and parent(s), guardian(s), carer(s) are undertaken such as Connors' Teacher Rating Scale which identify a number of problems which a young person may have in school and the Development Behaviour Checklist also to be completed by the school.
+Young people who have been assessed as having a learning difficulty and/or disability or those with specific Special Educational Needs will have their needs considered individually thus referred to qualified specialist staff e.g. Forward Thinking Birmingham (FTB), Pupil Support Services (PSS) whereby specialist assessment and intervention is likely to be advised via Clinical Psychiatrist Specialist - who will ensure various assessments by R.Y.A.N Education Academy and parent(s), guardian(s), carer(s) are undertaken such as Connors' Teacher Rating Scale which identify a number of problems which a young person may have in school and the Development Behaviour Checklist also to be completed by the school.

 The Autism Diagnostic Observation Schedule (ADOS) Assessment for assessing and diagnosing autism and Pervasive Developmental Disorder (PDD) across ages, developmental levels, and language skills for learners will be looked into via Forward Thinking Birmingham & Pupil Support Services for those young people who feel their learning is hindered because they are autistic and or ADHD.
 The R.Y.A.N Education Academy will also work with the Communication Autism Team (CAT) as required.
+Hence, the school works with Two-Ten Therapy Counselling services who provide inschool counselling.

 Also, where there is evidence of Speech and language difficulties referral to a Speech and Language Therapist will be made via Forward Thinking Birmingham hence, the school will explore a suitable Occupational Therapist or General Practitioner (G.P.)
-The involvement of relevant professionals such as the R.Y.A.N Education Academy Educational Psychologist, School Nurse, and Counsellor will be used to support our young people as required.
+The involvement of relevant professionals such as the R.Y.A.N Education Academy School Nurse and Counsellor will be used to support our young people as required.